🗺️ MyFavsMap

 For a single list, open it in the Google Maps app, tap « Share » and copy the link.
 It's instant and handy when you only need one specific list (e.g. « Lisbon restaurants »).

-That link can then be pasted into a tool that reads it to recreate the list elsewhere.
+That link can then be pasted into a tool that reads it and recreates the list elsewhere — no file, no unzipping.

 Import your favourites onto a custom map

-With MyFavsMap, import the Takeout file or paste the list link: all your places appear on one interactive map, sorted by category, ready for itineraries — for free and with nothing to install.
+With MyFavsMap, import the Takeout file or paste the list link: all your places land on one interactive map, sorted automatically by category and area, ready for day-by-day itineraries — for free, on your phone, with nothing to install.

-Your favourites finally become usable again: filters, search, planning and sharing.
+Your favourites finally become usable again: filters, search, offline access and one-tap sharing.

 Frequently asked questions